Jon Sarkin

-Jon Sarkin (born April 27, 1953) was a self-taught contemporary American artist.
+Jon Sarkin (April 27, 1953 – July 19, 2024) was a self-taught contemporary American artist.

-Jon Sarkin was a prolific artist who creates elaborate drawings and paintings filled with words and images, among other artistic endeavors.
-Sarkin has been painting for over 20 years.
+He created elaborate drawings and paintings filled with words and images, among other artistic endeavors.
+Sarkin had been painting for over 20 years.
 His work has been featured in The New Yorker, The New York Times, ABC Primetime, This American Life, GQ, ARTnews, and galleries in New York City, Los Angeles, and around the world.
 He lived and worked in Cape Ann, Massachusetts.

 Early life

-Born in 1953 in Newark, New Jersey, and raised in Hillside, New Jersey, Jon Sarkin is the middle child of Stanley Sarkin and Elaine Sarkin Zheutlin.
-He graduated from the Pingry School in Elizabeth, New Jersey (since moved to Martinsville, New Jersey), in 1971.
+Born in 1953 in Newark, New Jersey, and raised in Hillside, New Jersey, Jon Sarkin was the middle child of Stanley Sarkin and Elaine Sarkin Zheutlin.
+He graduated in 1971 from the Pingry School in Elizabeth, New Jersey (since moved to Martinsville, New Jersey).
 His father, a dentist in Elizabeth, New Jersey, died of a heart attack in 1972 at age 49.

-In 1975, Jon graduated with a BA degree in Biology from The University of Pennsylvania, and received his MS degree in Environmental Science from Rutgers University in 1977.
+In 1975, he graduated with a BA degree in Biology from the University of Pennsylvania, and received his MS degree in Environmental Science from Rutgers University in 1977.
 He received his DC (Doctor of Chiropractic) from Palmer College of Chiropractic in 1980.
-His older brother, Richard, was a pediatrician, while his younger sister, Jane, is Features Editor for Vanity Fair.
-In 1982, Jon opened a chiropractic office in South Hamilton, Massachusetts.
+His older brother, Richard, was a pediatrician, while his younger sister, Jane, is features editor for Vanity Fair.
+In 1982, Sarkin opened a chiropractic office in South Hamilton, Massachusetts.
 In 1986 he married Kim Richardson.